seanlaff/simple-streaming-datasource/README.md

 ## Simple Streaming Datasource

-### End-to-end Grafana live streaming implementation

 Inspired by the live-streaming [talk](https://www.youtube.com/watch?v=bPrDTvlNIj8&feature=youtu.be&t=4754) at Grafanacon 2019, this is a living example of streaming within a datasource- including a reference server that streams random data.

+_This example relies on unfinalized behavior within Grafana, and may break_

 ![live streaming dashboard animation](/livedata.gif "live streaming dashboard")